 Hansen continued: "We urge Governor Newsom to protect Californians from these hazardous forever chemicals by signing this bill into law."

-What to know about California's PFAS food packaging ban:
+What to know about California's move to implement PFAS food packaging ban:

 On Wednesday, Sept.
 8, assemblymember Phil Ting introduced AB 1200, which bans forever chemicals from being used in food packaging and food wrappers, per a press release sent to Green Matters.
 It also mandates companies to use warning labels on kitchen products that use PFAS.
 The legislation was approved by California lawmakers, and if Governor Newsom signs AB 1200 into law, California will join Connecticut, Maine, Minnesota, New York, Vermont, and Washington in banning PFAS from food packaging.